grokify/chathooks/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

-Chathooks is a service that maps webhook posts from different services to message platforms such as Glip and Slack's inbound webhook service.
-It uses handlers to convert inbound messages to the [CommonChat](https://github.com/commonchat) canonical message format which are then sent via message platform adapters.
-This is useful because many services with outbound webhooks need to be formatted before they can be consumed by an inbound webhook.
+Chathooks is a webhook proxy service that converts generic outbound webhook messages to a canonical [CommonChat](https://github.com/commonchat) message format which is then sent to the chat / team messaging platform of your choice.

+This is useful because:

+* many services with outbound webhooks need to be formatted before they can be consumed by an inbound webhook.
 This proxy service does the conversion so you don't have to.
-Another use case is conversion of inbound messages so a message formatted for Slack inbound webhooks can be delivered to a Glip inbound webhook.
+* the conversion can be done one time for all chat / team messaging solutions supported by CommonChat.
+* one service can proxy an arbitrary number of webhook sources and event types so you don't have to configure multiple inbound webhooks going to the same group / channel.

 It is easy to add additional inbound webhook handlers and outbound webhook adapters by using the `adapters.Adapter` and `handlers.Handler` interfaces.

-Chathooks currently supports two HTTP server engines.
+Chathooks currently supports four HTTP server engines.

 * Locally - [net/http](https://golang.org/pkg/net/http/)
 * Locally - [valyala/fasthttp](https://github.com/valyala/fasthttp)
-* AWS API Gateway + AWS Lambda - [aws/aws-lambda-go](https://github.com/aws/aws-lambda-go)
+* AWS Lambda + AWS API Gateway - [aws/aws-lambda-go](https://github.com/aws/aws-lambda-go)
-* AWS API Gateway + AWS Lambda - [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim) (deprecated)
+* AWS Lambda + AWS API Gateway - [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim) (deprecated)

 Conversion of the following webhook message formats to Glip inbound webhooks include: